AlexBNZ/gravity_falls/README.md

 * **Wendy Corduroy**

 Every spelling of "TOTEM" adds 15,000 to the End of Ball Bonus.
+(NOT YET STARTED)

 ### Scene Ladders

 The picking of a character (above) determines which of four scene ladders is available at the start of the game.
 The completion of a scene ladder then causes another randomly selected ladder to become available.

 * **Dipper Scene Ladder**

+Into the Bunker
+Dipper vs. Manliness
+Little Dipper

 * **Mabel Scene Ladder**

+The Last Mabelcorn
+Boyz Crazy
+Boss Mabel

 * **Soos Scene Ladder**

+Legend of the Gobblewonker
+Carpet Diem
+Summerween

 * **Wendy Scene Ladder**

+Tourist Trapped
+The Deep End
+Little Gift Shop of Horrors

 ### Zodiac Missions